machamp-nlp/machamp/README.md

 A: we do not support enhanced dependencies (yet), which means you have to remove some special annotations, for which you can use `scripts/misc/cleanconl.py`

 Q: Memory usage is too high, how can I reduce this?
-A: Some setups should run on 12GB gpu memory.
-However, depending on the task-type, pre-trained embeddings and training data, it might require 16GB.
+A: Most setups should run on 12GB gpu memory.
+However, depending on the task-type, pre-trained embeddings and training data, it might require up to 20GB.
 To reduce data usage, you could try:

 * Use smaller embeddings